broccolini/designertocoder.github.com/_posts/2011-08-17-how-github-works-asynchronous.markdown

   You're reading part two of <strong><a href="/posts/how-github-works">How GitHub Works</a></strong>, a three-post journey into how we work at GitHub.
-  They're all separate posts on different topics, but if you're interested you can also read the previous one: <a href="/posts/how-github-works-hours/">Hours are Bullshit</a>.
+  They're all separate posts on different topics, but if you're interested you can also read the other two: <a href="/posts/how-github-works-hours/">Hours are Bullshit</a> and <a href="/posts/how-github-works-creativity/">Creativity is Important</a>.

 </div>